Au5-ai/Au5/modules/aiEngine/README.md

 1. **OpenAI API Key Issues**:
    - Verify your API key is valid and has sufficient credits
    - Check that the `OPENAI_API_KEY` environment variable is set correctly
-   - Ensure the API key has the necessary permissions

-2. **Connection Issues**:
+2. **Vector Database Connection Issues**:
-   - Verify the container is running on the correct port (8000)
+   - Verify Qdrant is running (`docker compose ps` or `podman-compose ps`)
-   - Check that the container is on the `au5` network
+   - Check that the container is on the `au5-ai-engine` network
-   - Ensure firewall settings allow traffic on port 8000
+   - Ensure `QDRANT_HOST` and `QDRANT_PORT` are set correctly

-3. **Performance Issues**:
+3. **Container Network Issues**:
-   - Monitor API rate limits with OpenAI
-   - Adjust `MAX_TOKENS` and `TEMPERATURE` for optimal performance
-   - Consider using a more powerful AI model for complex tasks
+   - Check if containers are on the same network
+   - Verify port mappings are correct
+   - Use container names for inter-container communication

 ### Log Analysis
 ```bash